A nonconservative kinetic model under the action of an external force field for modeling the medical treatment of autoimmune response: Application to autoimmune response treatment

 \subsection{Kinetic description}

-For our purposes, we use the new kinetic framework \eqref{eqfkin}.
+For our purposes, we implement the kinetic framework \eqref{eqfkin}.
 Firstly, each population is described by a distribution function, depending on time $t\geq 0$ and activity variable $u$; the latter acquires its values in $D_u=[0,\,1]$.
 Specifically, the following $4$ functional subsystems, along with their activity variable, are considered

-\begin{itemize} \item[-] Self-antigen presenting cells (SAPCs), the activity is the ability to activate MSBCs; \item[-] Naive T-cells (NBCs), their activity represent the capacity to recognize SAPCs antigen; \item[-] Memory self-reactive B cells (MSBCs), the activity variable accounts for the level of cytokines production; \item[-] Tregs, the activity is the efficiency in detecting and suppressing SAPCs and MSBCs. \end{itemize} Then, each population is described by its own distribution function $f_I(t,u)$, where the subindex $I$ indicates the population.
-More precisely letters $A$, $N$, $M$, $T$ indicate SAPCs, NBCs, MSBCs and Tregs, respectively.
+\begin{itemize} \item[-] Self-antigen presenting cells (SAPCs), the activity is the ability to activate immune cells; \item[-] Naive T-cells (NBCs), their activity represents the capacity to recognize SAPCs antigen; \item[-] Memory self-reactive B cells (MSBCs), the activity variable accounts for the level of cytokines production; \item[-] Tregs, the activity is the efficiency in detecting and suppressing SAPCs and MSBCs. \end{itemize} Then, each population is described by its distribution function $f_I(t,u)$, where the subindex $I$ indicates the population.
+More precisely letters $A$, $N$, $M$, $T$ indicate SAPCs, NBCs, MSBCs, and Tregs, respectively.
+For our purposes, we take the SAPCs population as a background, supposing that it is constant in time.
+On the other hand, we take into account the fact that MSBCs may also act as SAPCs \cite{rodriguez2005b} participating in B-cells differentiation \cite{vazquez2015b} or stimulating CD4$^+$ T-cells expansion \cite{constant1999b}.